openclarity/functionclarity/CONTRIBUTING.md

 the smallest changes should be broken up into a few commits that tell a story.
 Use your git commits to provide context for the folks who will review PR, and the folks who will be spelunking the codebase in the months and years to come.
 Ensure each of your commits is signed-off by using `git commit -s`.
-Function Clarity members highly values readable, idiomatic Go code.
+FunctionClarity members highly values readable, idiomatic Go code.
 Familiarize yourself with the [Coding Style](#coding-style) section below and try to preempt any comments your reviewers would otherwise leave.
 Most repos will contain `Makefile`s or